Adviser: Word usage

-Usage of the two words is normally a matter of choice, but they should not be used together in the same document.
+Usage of the two words is normally a matter of choice, but it is usually recommended to use one consistently within a document.
 The Associated Press prefers (AP Stylebook) the use of "adviser", but Virginia Tech (style guide) gives preference to "advisor", stating that it "is used more commonly in academe" and that "adviser is acceptable in releases going to organizations that follow AP style".
 Purdue University Office of Marketing and Media's Editorial Style Guide gives preference to "advisor".
 The European Commission uses "adviser(s)", the UK has Special advisers, as well as the Scottish Government, and the United Nations uses Special Advisers.
 The US government uses both: Council of Economic Advisers, Office of the Legal Adviser, Deputy National Security Advisor (deputy to the President's NSA), Legal "Advisor" (Office for the Administrative Review of the Detention of Enemy Combatants), that was part of the team tasked to conduct Combatant Status Review Tribunals of captives detained in Guantanamo Bay, and laws Investment Advisers Act of 1940.
 The Bureau of Educational and Cultural Affairs's Fulbright Program has "advisers".